yuliianikolaenko/Digital_project_NLP/README.md

 # The project steps
 ### Web scraping and dateset merging
+BeautifulSoup and requests scraping functions by 'class' :'transcript'
 ### Cleaning the text and preparing for the analysis
 Lower casing, removing stopwords (english language + additional) and noise, lemmatization, tokenization
 ### EDA